iyyappan16/routingSAR/README.md

-# routingSAR
+# HERE Routing API
-SAR routing function deployment with route A to B functionalities
+Routing API helps to get the route between A to B